michaelschaub/generalizedLouvain/README.md

 an improved Matlab interface is included within this repository for convenience.
 Please see the README file within the respective folder for further details.

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 702410.

 ***If you make use of any part of this toolbox, please cite our work.***